State and Federal Regulation

-Generally: Transamerica supports regulation that ensures transparency, efficient and fair markets and meaningful consumer protections.
-A careful balance is needed between too little or lax regulation and too much or over regulation which can be counter-productive to the goals of smart regulation.
-Smart regulation will allow for innovation in business models and products, will provide consumer protections without unnecessarily adding cost, confusion and complexity, and will be harmonized with and not overlap or conflict with other regulations.
+Transamerica supports regulation that fosters transparency, promotes efficient and fair markets, and provides meaningful consumer protections.
+A careful balance is needed between inadequate and excessive regulation.
+Smart regulation allows for innovation in business models and products, provides effective consumer protections, avoids excessive cost and complexity, and harmonizes with other regulations.

 Federal Insurance Office